Main Content

 Overview

-It is important to note that nonprofit sector in the United States and in the other parts of the world is very diverse.
-It includes many different types of organizations from a “neighborhood soup kitchens” to a high profile hospitals and academic institutions.
-Therefore, making generalizations about management of nonprofit organizations should be done with caution.
-We will use the examples drawn from a variety of industries (including health, and human services, arts, and international development).
+It is important to note that the nonprofit sector in the United States and in other parts of the world is very diverse.
+It includes many different types of organizations, from neighborhood soup kitchens to high-profile hospitals and academic institutions.
+Therefore, we must be cautious in generalizing about the management of nonprofit organizations.
+We will use examples drawn from a variety of industries, including health and human services, the arts, and international development.

-• increase student knowledge and understanding of the fundamental concepts of leadership and management in nonprofit organizations;
+• increase your knowledge and understanding of the fundamental concepts of leadership and management in nonprofit organizations;

-• examine trends and challenges for leading and managing nonprofit organizations; and
+• examine trends and challenges associated with leading and managing nonprofit organizations; and

 • stimulate critical thinking about the application of leadership and management concepts in a changing environment.